 Yes, there are cases in which the stars align and decisions are made quickly to result in closed deals.
 This is the exception and not the rule though, as it isn’t often that the timeline you’re working on matches up with the timeline of your prospect.
 In other words, it’s not enough to rely solely on luck.
 The best salespeople strategically use buying signals, modern technologies and data to increase their chances of landing at the right place at the right time.

-What is Buying Signals?
+What are Buying Signals?

 Buying signals, also frequently named prospecting signals, sales triggers or, sales signals, refer to events that indicate an opportunity for you as a salesperson to reach out to a prospect.
 Buying signals help you determine when a company is likely to need your product or service so that you can focus on the accounts most likely to turn into paying customers now.